Bollywood in Britain

 About the Author

-Irna blogs about being British, Pakistani, Muslim and female in Bradford.
-Her personal stories are set against the backdrop of classic Indian films which she discovered as a teenager.
-The latest episodes, starting with The Wedding Day, chart the progress of Irna’s traditional marriage in Pakistan during the 1990s.
-New episodes are posted at the beginning of every month.
+Bollywood in Britain reflects Irna’s journey of being British, Pakistani, Muslim and female in Bradford.
+Her autobiographical stories are set against the backdrop of the classic Indian films she grew up with.
+The later episodes, starting with The Wedding Day, chart the progress of Irna’s traditional marriage in Pakistan during the 1990s.
 Do subscribe by leaving your email address in the box (top right of blog) if you’d like to be notified every time a new instalment is posted.

 Written by Irna Qureshi